What is the Rotary MK Swimathon?

 Each swimmer collects sponsorship from family, friends, work colleagues, corporate donations, etc. by:

-• Online sponsorship via Just Giving, which claims 25% Gift Aid automatically on all eligible donations, and/or
+• Online sponsorship via Just Giving, which claims 25% Gift Aid automatically for us on all eligible donations, and/or

 • Using Rotary MK’s sponsorship form and bringing the money to the event or paying it into Rotary MK’s Swimathon bank account.
 The Club claims Gift Aid from HMRC.